Advertiser disclosure

 7. Write a thoughtful personal statement

-Even if your GPA was higher, it wouldn’t paint a complete picture of who you are as a student and person.
+Even if your GPA was higher, it doesn’t paint a complete picture of who you are as a student and person.
 That’s where the personal statement comes into play.
 This essay is a great way to demonstrate your passion for your chosen field.
 Clearly explain your intent to go to grad school, how your degree will advance your career goals, and what you bring to the table.
 If applicable, discuss the research you hope to perform and the faculty you wish to work with.
-The more specific you can be, the better.
+The more specific you can be, the better!

 8. Excel during interviews

 Along with your personal statement, interviews are a great opportunity to let your personality shine.
 Admissions officers may be more willing to overlook your low GPA in college if you make a positive impression during interviews.
 Demonstrate that you’re enthusiastic about the program and you’re committed to achieving your goals.
+Giving concrete examples of how you’re working toward your goals is always a plus!

 Checklist for students